• Skip to main content

 Today I welcome former film executive, Tulco founder and part-owner of the Pittsburgh Steelers, Thomas Tull.

-Thomas deployed AI, machine learning, and data analytics to determine how funds would best be used to market his films in a way that was new and innovative.
-After selling Legendary Entertainment in 2016, Thomas founded Tulco, a holding company that is using similar technology to identify and support businesses with high growth potential.
+Thomas deployed AI, machine learning, and data analytics to determine how funds would best be used to market his films in a new and innovative way.
+After selling Legendary Entertainment in 2016, Thomas founded Tulco, a holding company that uses technology to identify and support businesses with high growth potential.

 Here are a few highlights from our conversation: